-Chichester Lock Operations (outside of the lock shutdown)
+Chichester Lock Operations

 The Chichester Marina lock operates for 24 hours a day and is controlled by Premier’s expert lock keepers.
 The lock is used to control the level of water in the marina, using a fixed chamber in which the water level can be altered with up to 1.5million litres of water.
 The approach channel is 10m wide and dredged to approximately 0.3m below chart datum.
 It was last dredged in April 2020.
 The deepest water tends to be about 3m-5m from the starboard hand markers.